johnn600/Soundi.py/README.md

 ### Setting up
 1. Install the needed dependencies
-2. Use the dataset (`data.csv`) provided in the Kaggle link above
+2. Use the datasets (especially `data.csv` and `data_w_genres.csv`) provided in the Kaggle link above
 2. Before loading to the web app, clean the csv file first busing the `clean.py` file
 3. Execute the `app.py` file

 ### Instructions
 1. Upon launching the application, you will be prompted to upload your dataset.
-2. Select your file and click the "Load" button.
-It is recommended to upload a CSV file for optimal compatibility.
+2. Select your file and click the "Analyze" button.
 3. Once your dataset is successfully loaded, the application will automatically initiate the analysis process, presenting an overview of the dataset selected.
-4. Another feature of the application is the "artist profile", wherein you can look for the top 10 most popular songs of a specific artist.
+4. Another feature of the application is the "artist profile", wherein you can look for the detailed information of a specific artist.
 To do this, click the "Artist Profile" button on the menu bar.

 ### Features
 1. Dataset Analysis: